Skip to content

 We want to offer participants the best gravel routes in Pelkosenniemi and the surrounding areas, as well as an autumn adventure.
 To avoid excessive asphalt riding, both the 100-mile and 50-mile routes include water crossings.

-The most important thing during the crossings is the safety of each cross-er.
+The most important thing during the crossings is the safety of each crosser.
 So please carefully read the instructions and follow the guidelines provided by the organizers at the crossing points.

 Secondly, maintaining a spirit of adventure and being considerate of other participants is essential to ensure that the autumn gravel ride in Pelkosenniemi becomes a fun experience for every Fellscape rider.

 Please note that the route involves crossing a flowing river, where the safety of each participant is paramount.
-If you think that your race performance will be affected by a slight slowdown from the crossing, it’s best to arrive first for the crossing 🙂
+If you think that your race performance will be affected by a slight slowdown from the crossing, it’s better to arrive first for the crossing 🙂

 A support rope will run from bank to bank, which must be held onto during the entire crossing.
-You can carry your bike on your shoulder or push it using the lightweight wading raft provided.
+You can carry your bike on your right-hand shoulder or push it using the lightweight wading raft provided.
 There will be members of the Fellscape team on both banks as well as in the river to assist and encourage you.

 Only one person may be in the water at a time.
 Please wait patiently on the bank for your turn and only begin the crossing when you receive permission from the organizers.